DevFrog92/Javascript-study/Javascript-deep-dive.md

 - Chapter01: What is programming?
   - computational thinking
-  - machine code(bit unit) <-compilter or interpreter -> programming language -programming laguage = syntax + semantics
+  - machine code(bit unit) <-compiler or interpreter -> programming language -programming language = syntax + semantics
 - Chapter02: What is Javascript?
-  - complie, lnik and build
+  - complier, link and build
 - Chapter03: Environment of Javascript
 - Chapter04: Variable
   - When are variables declared and assigned?
   - What is hoisting?
 - Chapter05: Expression and Statement
-  - value, expression, evalutate
+  - value, expression, evaluate
 - Chapter06: Data type
-  - Why we need the datatypes?
+  - Why we need the data types?
   - Primitive and object/reference type
   - What is difference of immutable and mutable?
 - Chapter07: Operator